emqx/emqx-docs/en_US/rule/bridge_mqtt.md

 # Bridge data to MQTT Broker

-Setup anther MQTT broker using mosquitto, change the port to 2883.
+Setup another MQTT broker using mosquitto, change the port to 2883.
     Taking Mac OSX for instance:

 ```bash